Free Trade Zones in Malaysia: Purpose & Types

 • It is 500 hectares of land for warehousing, distribution, and logistics activities as well as light, medium and heavy manufacturing industry

-• It is most suitable for investors looking to establish manufacturing base for export-oriented products intended for international export
+• It is most suitable for investors looking to establish a manufacturing base for export-oriented products intended for international export

 Why establish an entity within the Malaysia Free Trade Zone?

-• Tax free environment
+• Tax-free environment

-• Enjoy simplified and flexible import export procedures and cost-effective measures for industrial, manufacturing, and commercial activities
+• Enjoy simplified and flexible import-export procedures and cost-effective measures for industrial, manufacturing, and commercial activities

 Comparison of all Free Trade Zones available in Malaysia 2023